SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The train station in the city is located in the South of Market area at 4th and King Streets.
 The trains run about once an hour both northbound and southbound on the weekend.
 They run a little more frequently during the week, specifically around the morning and late afternoon commute times.

 Caltrain charges rates by zones and each station is listed in a specific zone.
-If you take the train from Zone 1 to Zone 6, the cost is around $15 per person one way.
+If you take the train from Zone 1 to Zone 6, which is as far south as it goes, the cost is around $15 per person one way.
 If you stay within one zone, the cost is only $3.75 per person one way.

 Golden Gate Transit